David-OConnor/lin-alg/README.md

 functionality (e.g. specialty matrix constructors, and [de]serialization to byte arrays for passing to and from GPUs), use the `computer_graphics` feature.
 For [bincode](https://docs.rs/bincode/latest/bincode/) binary encoding and decoding, use the `encode` feature.

-Do not run `cargo fmt` on this code base; the macro used to prevent duplication of code between `f32` and `f64` modules causes undesirable behavior.

 For information on practical quaternion operations: [Quaternions: A practical guide](https://www.anyleaf.org/blog/quaternions:-a-practical-guide).

 The `From` trait is implemented for most types, for converting between `f32` and `f64` variants using the `into()` syntax.